naude-r/spark/PR-STATUS.md

     * perwendel/spark#1169 opened on May 31, 2020 by SSSSam141

-* Remove unnecessary condition and support HTTP time format
-  * perwendel/spark#1165 opened on Apr 26, 2020 by MingjiHan99
 * Remove redundant null check
   * perwendel/spark#1156 opened on Dec 25, 2019 by t-jd
 * Allow configuring endpointIdentificationAlgorithm for jetty SSL